lakenen/view-school/exercises/07-sessions/README.md

 ## Creating Sessions

 When you upload a file for conversion, it goes into a queue for processing.
 While the View API is very fast, the document will not be instantly ready for viewing, so you can't create a session immediately following an upload.
 Sessions can be created as soon as the document is `viewable`.
 This means that the necessary assets have been generated to view *at least* the first page of the document.
 As such, if your try to create a session immediately after uploading a document, it's likely not going to be viewable yet.
-In this case, the API will respond with `202 Accepted`, which means basically:
+In this case, the API will respond with `202 Accepted`, just like the thumbnail exercise before this.

-> "We've acknowledged your request, but it's still processing... check back later."

-In the View API, a `202` response will be accompanied by a `'Retry-After'` header, which specifies the time in seconds to wait before retrying your request.

 The `box-view` node package has the ability to auto-retry requests when the response contains the `Retry-After` header, so we'll use that functionality for this exercise.